ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 ====================================

 - An example of build script can be found in src/samples/hello/Makefile
+- BSS sections are not allocated dynamically: global variables will make your programs bigger.
 - Pure-assembly programs must define the global symbol "main" after the header: see src/samples/hella/hella.S
 - You may find interesting macros, inline functions and syscalls definition in